Accreditation & State Licensure

 - Next scheduled comprehensive review: 2016-2017

 Accreditation & Recognitions

-- The Bachelor of Science major in Social Work is in the final year of candidacy in the five-year program accreditation by the Council on Social Work Education (CSWE).
-According to the CSWE Candidacy Policy, once accredited, all graduates who were admitted to the social work program since the beginning of the 2011-2012 academic year (which began July 1, 2011) will be considered as having graduated from an accredited social work program.
-Graduation from a CSWE accredited program may confer eligibility for licensure as a social worker (in those states where an individual holding a bachelor’s degree in social work can be licensed).
-Accreditation of the program should also make regular admission to a graduate program in social work more likely.
+- The Bachelor of Science major in Social Work is in the final year of the four-year candidacy process sponsored by the Council on Social Work Education (CSWE).
+According to the CSWE Candidacy Policy students who were admitted to the social work program since the beginning of the 2011-2012 academic year (which began July 1, 2011) will be considered as having graduated from an accredited social work program.

 - The Master of Arts in Counseling Psychology is recognized by the National Board for Certified Counselors.
 Students who graduate from the program will have met course requirements for national certification as a counselor.
 Students in the program may sit for the national exam while in their final term or after graduation.

 - The Doctor of Psychology (Psy.D.) program is recognized by the Association of State and Provincial Psychology Boards (ASPPB) and the National Register of Health Service Psychologists.
 This designation means that: graduates who apply for licensure as a psychologist typically will meet many state jurisdictional educational requirements for licensing (including Ohio and Vermont).
 In addition, once licensed, graduates of the Psy.D. program are eligible to apply for credentialing as Health Service Psychologists by the National Register of Health Service Psychologists.